tcsuk/hudm5001/programming_assignments/python/data_tasks_and_types.md

 **SUBMISSION INSTRUCTIONS**

-Save your python file and submit it through Collab.
+Save your python file and submit it through Canvas.
 The file should have .py or ipynb extension.
 Be sure all answers are clearly shown.
-Ensure to include your name and UVA computing ID.
+Ensure to include your name and TC UNI ID.